canro91/canro91.github.io/_posts/2020-03-23-GuideToNetCore.md

 If you are a C# developer, chances are you have heard about this new .NET Core thing and the new version of the ASP.NET framework.
 You can continue to work with ASP.NET Web API or any other framework from the old ASP.NET you've known for years.
 But, ASP.NET Core is here to stay.

-In case you missed it, "[ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1) is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications".
-"ASP.NET Core is a redesign of ASP.NET 4.x, with architectural changes that result in a leaner, more modular framework".
+In case you missed it, "[ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/?view=aspnetcore-3.1) is a cross-platform, high-performance, open-source framework for building modern, cloud-based, Internet-connected applications."
+"ASP.NET Core is a redesign of ASP.NET 4.x, with architectural changes that result in a leaner, more modular framework."

 ASP.NET Core has brought a lot of new features.
-For example, cross-platform development and deployment, built-in dependency injection, middlewares, health checks, out-of-the-box logging providers, hosted services, API versioning and much more.
+For example, cross-platform development and deployment, built-in dependency injection, middlewares, health checks, out-of-the-box logging providers, hosted services, API versioning, and much more.

 Don't worry if you haven't started to worked with ASP.NET Core yet.
 This is a new framework with lots of new features, but it has brought many other features from the previous version.
 So, you will feel like home.